Gaetz, Greene flaunt new paths to power, testing GOP leaders - WTMJ

 However, the Justice Department is investigating whether Gaetz violated sex trafficking laws and had sex with a 17-year-old girl, and McCarthy has suggested he’ll take action if Gaetz is indicted.

-And a memo linked to Greene describes a proposed America First Caucus hailing “Anglo-Saxon political traditions” and warning of immigration’s threat to the U.S.’s “unique culture,” prompting McCarthy to denounce “nativist dog whistles.”
+And a memo linked to Greene described a proposed America First Caucus hailing “Anglo-Saxon political traditions” and warning of immigration’s threat to the U.S.’s “unique culture,” prompting McCarthy to denounce “nativist dog whistles.”

+Greene called the caucus memo a staff-level proposal that she had not read from an outside group she didn’t identify.
+She said “America First” embraces people “of every race, creed, and color,” and added, “I will never back down.”

 Unlike most lawmakers, the two have sources of power that make them tough for leaders to curb.
-Their formulas include raising lots of money, amassing social media followers and appearing often on television; representing strongly conservative districts and being allied with former President Donald Trump, who’s still idolized by legions of Republicans.
+Their formulas include raising lots of money, amassing social media followers, appearing often on television, representing strongly conservative districts and being allied with former President Donald Trump, who’s still idolized by legions of Republicans.

 Their association with Trump “gives a lot of psychological power to the firebrands to know that they’re on pretty safe ground,” said former Rep. Dave Brat, R-Va., a hardline conservative who battled party leaders.